bbkr/exodus/README.md

 * Add more complex features that uses a lot of database CPU, I/O and RAM resources.
 * Load balance your environment by moving clients between shards.
 * Handle exceptionally large clients by dedicating resources to them.
-* Create data centers in different countries to reduce network lag for clients and be more compliant with local data processing laws.
+* Utilize data centers in different countries to reduce network lag for clients and be more compliant with local data processing laws.
 * Reduce risk of global system failures
 * Do faster crash recovery due to smaller size of databases.